rotki/rotki/docs/usage_guide.rst

 Animations effect
 ^^^^^^^^^^^^^^^^^

-It is possible to reduce the animation effect in differents part of the app to improve the performance in case where this is needed.
+It is possible to reduce the animation effect in different parts of the app to improve the performance if needed.
 This will affect the quality of the animations but the user will get a better usage of the resources.

 Data scrambling
 ^^^^^^^^^^^^^^^